Robert Bolt: Personal life

 Bolt was married four times, twice to British actress Sarah Miles.
 His first wife was Celia Ann "Jo" Roberts, by whom he had three children: Sally (died 1982), Ben, and Joanna.
 They divorced in 1963.
 He was married to Miles from 1967 until 1976; Bolt had his fourth child, Thomas, with Miles.
 In the early 1980s, he had a third marriage, to the actress Ann Queensberry (former wife of David Douglas, 12th Marquess of Queensberry), before remarrying Sarah Miles in 1988, with whom he remained until his death in 1995.

 After the war, Bolt joined the Communist Party of Great Britain, but he left it in the late 1960s after the Soviet invasion of Czechoslovakia.

 Death

 Bolt suffered a heart attack and a stroke that left him paralysed in 1979.
 He died aged 70 in 1995, in Petersfield, Hampshire, England, following a long illness.

 Honours

-Robert Bolt was appointed a Commander of the Order of the British Empire (CBE) in 1972.
+Robert Bolt was appointed a Commander of the Order of the British Empire (CBE) in the 1972 Queen's Birthday Honours List for his services to drama.